QDAN-ID/QDNA-ID/README.md

 > A quantum provenance dashboard that links physical device behavior
 > to cryptographically verifiable, signed fingerprints.
 > **A complete trust chain connecting physical quantum behavior to digital verification.**
+> **The code included here is a simplified V0 example only and does not represent the work exactly the same.**
 ---

 ## Citation